sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

 julia> ds[3, :y]
 43
 ```

 Note that `ds[:, col]` extracts a column of a data set as a vector.
 Thus, this vector can be used as a normal vector in Julia.

-Also Note that, assigning a new value to `ds[3, :y]` will modify the data set, i.e.
+Also note that, assigning a new value to `ds[3, :y]` will modify the data set, i.e.

 ```jldoctest
 julia> ds[3, :y] = 3